 Background and History of Land Reforms in India

 In any country, the basis of all economic activity is the land.
 If we examine the history of India, though there are instances of considering land as private property by individuals who had control over it, the practice of communities like that of tribals with collective ownership of land stands out.
-Land like many other gifts of nature was considered free for all by many communities who didn’t bother fix boundaries for private ownership.
-But the colonial rule by British saw a dramatic shift in the land ownership pattern of India.
-Land of many tribal/forest communities was seized by British cultivators and Zamindars, and land tax was widely collected through systems like Zamindari, Ryotwari or Mahalwari.
+Land like many other gifts of nature was considered free for all by many communities who didn’t bother to fix boundaries for private ownership.
+However, the colonial rule by the British saw a dramatic shift in the land ownership pattern of India.
+Land of many tribal/forest communities was seized by British cultivators and Zamindars, and land tax was widely collected through systems like Zamindari, Ryotwari, or Mahalwari.

-A rich-minority-landowning class and poor-landless-peasant class became symbols of Indian agrarian society.
+A rich-minority-landowning class and a poor-landless-peasant class became symbols of Indian agrarian society.
 As the ownership of the land for some reason or other stayed with the rich Zamindar class, they became more powerful year after year, accumulating wealth.
-The peasants, who actually cultivated the land, was often in poverty and remained landless.
-When India adopted socialistic principles after independence, equality in all spheres – social, economic and political was envisioned.
+The peasants, who actually cultivated the land, were often in poverty and remained landless.
+When India adopted socialistic principles after independence, equality in all spheres – social, economic, and political was envisioned.
 Land reforms are essential steps towards social and economic equality as land is a fundamental asset needed for the healthy development of an individual.
 As per the Indian constitution, land reform comes under the list of state subjects, and hence the responsibility for bringing up regulations for effecting land reforms lies with individual states.

 States which implemented land reforms in India

 Zamindari Abolition Act was passed by UP, Tamil Nadu, Bihar, Madhya Pradesh, etc. Surplus lands were confiscated from zamindars.
-As in Golaknath case, the Supreme court ruled that the provisions of Zamindari Abolition act contradicted with Article 31 of the Indian Constitution, the parliament took steps to repeal Article 31.
+As in the Golaknath case, the Supreme Court ruled that the provisions of the Zamindari Abolition Act contradicted Article 31 of the Indian Constitution, the parliament took steps to repeal Article 31.
 Later Land Ceilings Act was passed by different states.